 What happens when a balance is transferred to a bank account?

-This varies depending on the credit card provider.
-There are some general rules that may be applied:
+This varies depending on the credit card provider, but generally:

 - Your card provider will not allow you to transfer the refund amount if your account is not in credit.